jsimpauco/LoLWinLossClassification/README.md

 - criterion: To find the best criterion to split a node, and
 - splitter: To find how to best split the features to split a node.

-The hyperparameters that optimized the model the best were:
+The hyperparameters that were fround by GridSearchCv that optimized the model the best were:
 - max_depth = 8,
 - min_samples_split = 20,
 - criterion = ‘entropy’, and
 - splitter = ‘best’.

 After the model was fit on the training data, the accuracy score on the training data was ~0.964 while the accuracy score on the test data was ~0.956.
 This is an obvious increase in performance of the model as the accuracy score increased in both the training and test data.
 As explained earlier, the new features have a part in this increase in performance by keeping the weights of the data similar.
 The optimized hyperparameters were also a factor in the improvement.
 With the increase to max_depth, the tree is able to classify data to a better degree since the decisions it makes are more specific.
-The other hyperparameters were not used in the baseline model, and with their introductions into the final model, also ensure that the tree is splitting correctly and not splitting when there is not enough data.
+The other hyperparameters were not used in the baseline model, and with their introductions to the final model, also ensure that the tree is splitting correctly and not splitting when there is not enough data.

 <img src="assets/confusion-matrix.png" width=600 height=450>

 # Fairness Analysis